jujulal/ds-algo-XIV/data-structures/src/main/scala/hashTable/README.md

 ```

-Given one billion URLs with a score, describe a distributed application that can return the top ten URLs by score. sharethis, 2015
+Given one billion URLs with a score, describe a distributed application that can return
+the top ten URLs by score. sharethis, 2015

+(score -> URL)